 - Track a student's progress through the module and see which resources and activities they have accessed.

 - Make some resources or activities conditional upon completion of a previous activity, allowing a linear guided progression through the module - particularly useful for self-study modules.

 For a resource, completion will be equivalent to "view" - this only really checks whether the student has opened the resource, it can't know if they've actually looked at it!

 Note: Completion tracking must be turned on BEFORE the conditional resources or activities are added.
 However, tracking can be backdated to start of module.

 How to turn on completion tracking

-- Navigate to the Moodle module you want to work in and click on the Turn editing on button (top right)
+- Navigate to the Moodle module you want to work in and click the Cogwheel Edit button (top right)